-So you’re in financial hot water – now what?
+You’re in financial hot water with your business – now what?

 Get the right advice

 This is no time for emotional decisions or gut feelings – you need smart advice from an accountant or financial advisor.
 If your business is worth saving, dig your heels in and be prepared to fight for it.

 Strip away the frills and get back to business basics.
 What are the most important expenses to cover and critical revenue streams to keep on tap?
 Salaries and staff costs need to take priority.
 Otherwise you’ll risk legal action and be without your best employees when you need them most.

 You need to prioritise your own salary too.
 A temporary pay cut is fine if you’re struggling, but your family finances need to stay above water as well.